 - Learning how others are different from you and stretching yourself to understand their needs, while ALSO insisting that they respect your needs and not minimize your needs just because they are uncommon.

-- Trusting yourself to dance as needed.
+- Trusting yourself to rise to the occasion when needed.

-- 5 Steps to Cultivating the Power of Habit – How to Transform Self-Limiting Thought Habits with Agile Thinking Habits
+- 5 Steps to Cultivating the Power of Habit

 - Handling Emotional Overwhelm the AgiliZen Way

-- Chronic Procrastination and Resistance: The Truth about How we Learn to Procrastinate.
+- How we Learn to Procrastinate.

-- Agilizing Your Mind: Unlearning Clutter Producing Thinking Habits
+- Agilizing Your Mind: Unlearning Clutter Habits

 - Is it Adult ADHD or Creative Personality Type?